 Since ages, young girls have been taught to be passive and boys to be aggressive.
 When these stereotypes and gender roles become extended to our sexual roles, it is conveniently assumed that women want to be sexually dominated by men, and that men have the right to demand sexual compliance from any woman while neglecting consent.
 This can be seen as a reflection of the male-dominated society, and the control over a woman’s body and sexuality.
 And even though majority of people being convicted for rape are men, it is often seen as a women’s issue, affecting them disproportionately.

-The material facts to be considered are the conduct and behavior of the victim.
-It is not rape where a woman initially objects, but subsequently gives her consent to sexual act.
+“The material facts to be considered are the conduct and behavior of the victim.
+It is not rape where a woman initially objects, but subsequently gives her consent to sexual act.”
 (Forensic Medicine, Reddy, p 413)

-When a woman is seeking medical attention after being raped or sexually assaulted, healthcare providers often ask questions concerning her clothing, marital status, sexual history, and level of resistance during rape, dwelling on the sexual aspect of rape instead of considering it as an act of violence.
-It is important to understand that the social reality of women who are raped is completely different, and their reactions may be diverse with varying degrees of fear, embarrassment, guilt and anger.
-Doctors do not always react sympathetically and the victims are subjected to hostile and irrelevant questions, portraying a sense of disbelief.
-This can cause delay or reluctance to get medical help and reporting the act.
+The definition of rape/sexual violence yet excludes marital rape, men as a possibility of being victims of sexual violence, rape laws differing for married and unmarried minors and the varying reactions of the victims.
+It is important to understand that the social behavior of rape victims is often generalized, the social reality of women who are raped is completely different, and their reactions may be diverse with varying degrees of fear, embarrassment, guilt and anger.
+And anything inconsistent or considered a bad fit can get contemplated as a false rape accusation, a mental disorder, or merely just be dismissed.[6]
+When a woman is seeking medical attention after being raped or sexually assaulted, healthcare providers often ask hostile and irrelevant questions concerning her clothing, marital status, sexual history, and level of resistance during rape, dwelling on the sexual aspect of rape instead of considering it as an act of violence.
+[7][8] Doctors do not always react sympathetically and portray a sense of disbelief.
+This can cause delay or reluctance to get medical help and reporting the act.[6]
 But whether or not a rape victim intends to report an attack to the police, medical care and counseling should be provided.

-Rape and gender – in law, rape can only be committed by a man, and a woman cannot rape a man… (Forensic Medicine, Reddy, p 415)
+“Rape and gender – in law, rape can only be committed by a man, and a woman cannot rape a man…” (Forensic Medicine, Reddy, p 415)